European Gendarmerie Force: History

-Following two successful exercises in Saint-Astier, France, in June 2005 and Valdemoro, Spain, in April 2006, EUROGENDFOR was declared fully operational on 20 July 2006.
+Following two successful Command Post exercises (CPX) in Saint-Astier, France, in June 2005 and Valdemoro, Spain, in April 2006, EUROGENDFOR was declared fully operational on 20 July 2006.
 This status was formalised by the Treaty of Velsen on 18 October 2007.
-Since then, EUROGENDFOR's primary objective has been to enhance its operational capabilities in order to effectively respond to potential requests for involvement in crisis management.

 After Romania's accession to the European Union, the Romanian Gendarmerie sought permanent observer status within the European Gendarmerie Force, as a first step towards full membership.
 On 7 September 2008, the Romanian Gendarmerie was admitted as a full member of the European Gendarmerie Force.
 The Lithuanian Public Security Service was granted with partner status on 15 December 2009, while the Turkish Gendarmerie became an observer on 13 May 2009.
+The Lithuanian Public Security Service became a full member on 11 December 2025.

 The Polish Military Gendarmerie was originally a partner force of EUROGENDFOR.
-On 10 October 2006, it was reported that the country had expressed an interest in joining the organisation as a full member.
-In 2013, the Polish Military Gendarmerie officially joined as a member state.
-With the recent acquisition of observer status by Moldova in 2023 and Ukraine in 2024, the current number of integrated countries is eleven.
+On 10 October 2006 it was reported that the country had expressed an interest in joining the organisation as a full member.
+In December 2011 Poland applied for full membership in EGF, and in 2013 the Polish Military Gendarmerie officially joined as a member state.

+With Moldova and Ukraine being granted observer status in 2023 and 2024 respectively, and more recently Finland becoming a partner as well as Bulgaria an observer, the current number of integrated countries is thirteen.